Precision Neuroscience: Technology

-The company is building a minimally invasive brain–computer interface.
-The interface, called the Layer 7 Cortical Interface, makes contact with the brain surface using a thin electrode array that conforms to the surface of the brain without damaging brain tissue.
+Precision Neuroscience is building a minimally invasive brain–computer interface.
+Its system, called the Layer 7 Cortical Interface, makes contact with the brain surface using a thin-film microelectrode array that conforms to the surface of the brain without damaging brain tissue.
 The array is one-fifth the thickness of a human hair and contains 1,024 microelectrodes, yielding a spatial resolution hundreds of times higher than traditional electrode arrays.
 Together with customized supporting electronics and software, the device provides a high-resolution view of cortical activity in real-time.
+The array is modular, and multiple arrays can be linked to cover multiple cortical regions simultaneously.

 Precision Neuroscience developed a novel minimally invasive surgical procedure to implant the electrode arrays.
 To implant the device, a surgeon makes a thin slit in the skull, less than a millimeter in width.
+The system captures approximately one to two billion data points per patient per minute and uses AI algorithms to translate neural signals into computer commands in real time.The company is developing a fully implantable, wireless version of the system intended for long-term use in patients with paralysis.